 Clintwood in Dickenson County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 8.787′ N, 82° 27.399′ W. Marker is in Clintwood, Virginia, in Dickenson County.
-Marker is on Dickenson Highway (Virginia Route 83) just east of McClure Street and Ida Lane, on the right when traveling east.
+37° 8.992′ N, 82° 27.434′ W. Marker is in Clintwood, Virginia, in Dickenson County.
+Marker is at the intersection of Main Street and Volunteer Avenue on Main Street.
 Touch for map.
-Marker is in this post office area: Clintwood VA 24228, United States of America.
+Marker is at or near this postal address: 249 Clintwood Main St, Clintwood VA 24228, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Ralph Stanley Museum (approx. ¼ mile away); a different marker also named John Mullins (approx. ¼ mile away); Clintwood (approx. 0.9 miles away); Dickenson County (approx. 4.8 miles away); Daniel Webster Dotson (approx. 4.9 miles away); Wise County / Dickenson County (approx. 5.1 miles away); Old Buffalo School (approx. 7½ miles away); Pound, Virginia (approx. 8 miles away).
+At least 8 other markers are John Mullins (within shouting distance of this marker); Clintwood (approx. 0.8 miles away); Dickenson County (approx. 4.8 miles away); Daniel Webster Dotson (approx. 4.9 miles away); Wise County / Dickenson County (approx. 5.1 miles away); Old Buffalo School (approx. 7.6 miles away); Pound, Virginia (approx. 8.1 miles away); Francis Gary Powers — U2 Pilot (approx. 8.6 miles away).
 Touch for a list and map of all markers in Clintwood.

 Credits.
 This page was last revised on August 6, 2020.
 It was originally submitted on November 19, 2015, by J. J. Prats of Powell, Ohio.
 This page has been viewed 275 times since then and 4 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 19, 2015, by J. J. Prats of Powell, Ohio.
 6. submitted on December 15, 2013, by J. J. Prats of Powell, Ohio.